Vivecboots/Ursidae_Utility/README.md

 | :-------- | :------- | :-------------------------------- |
 | `id`      | `string` | **Required**.
 File's CID |

+Feature not yet supported.
+Files can be retrieved directly from web3.storage or with API call.
 Additional functionality to be added soon which will allow the product to serve dapps exclusively in the backend.